Kuddari/Quran_analysis_with_python/README.md

 - Insert the dataset
 - Create Fact Table
 - Choose Arabic_word as Fact Table
-- Connect Fact Table to all dimention Table including Surah Ayah Translate
+- Connect Fact Table to all dimension Table including Surah Ayah Translate
 - For Analysis you can see how to do  via this link https://github.com/Kuddari/QuranTranslater/blob/main/quran_analysis.ipynb

 Question&answer